ARQUM21/JAVASCRIPT_E-Commerce_product_Filter/README.md

 ## **Contributing**
 We welcome contributions from the community!
 If you'd like to improve this project, please follow these steps:

-Fork the repository
+1.Fork the repository

-Create a new branch for your changes
+2.Create a new branch for your changes

-Make your changes and commit them
+3.Make your changes and commit them

-Push your changes to your forked repository
+4.Push your changes to your forked repository

-Create a pull request with a detailed description of your changes
+5.Create a pull request with a detailed description of your changes

 Your contributions will help improve the application and its features.